 Published at 2019, November 8th

-An innovative system of combining an artificial leaf structure with sunlight can now produce a range of different medicines.
-How does this system work, how can it contribute to a greener pharmaceutical industry and what can be the potential benefits of upscaling it?
+An innovative system that combines an artificial leaf structure with sunlight can now produce a range of different medicines.
+How does this system work?
+How can it contribute to a greener pharmaceutical industry and what can be the potential benefits of upscaling it?

 A Sustainable Path For The Pharmaceutical Industry?